An explainable framework for the relationship between dementia and glucose metabolism patterns: Materials and Methods

 The architecture of the semi-supervised 3D convolutional \acrshort{vae} is as follows: \begin{itemize} \item\textbf{Encoder:} \begin{itemize} \item[-] Four convolutional layers with kernel sizes of $11$, $7$, $5$, and $3$ (with $32$, $64$, $128$, and $256$ channels, respectively), progressively decreasing in size, each followed by a ReLU activation function and batch normalization to ensure stable training and improve convergence. \item[-] A fully connected network transforms the output of the last convolutional layer, which has 9216 neurons ($256$ channels $\times 3\times 4\times 3$ spatial dimensions), into a linear feature representation of $256$ neurons, followed by ReLU activation. \item[-] Two separate fully connected layers map this representation into a mean space and a log-variance space.
 These are then reparameterized to obtain the final latent space representation. \end{itemize} \item\textbf{Decoder:} \begin{itemize} \item[-] A fully connected network maps the latent space back into a linear feature representation of $4608$ neurons ($128$ channels $\times 3\times 4\times 3$ spatial dimensions), followed by a ReLU activation. \item[-] The decoder employs three transposed convolutional layers with increasing kernel sizes of $3$, $4$, and $11$ (with $128$, $64$, and $32$ channels, respectively), each followed by a ReLU activation function and batch normalization to progressively reconstruct the input volume. \end{itemize} \end{itemize}

 The model was trained using the PyTorch library, with Adam as the optimizer and a learning rate of $2\times 10^{-5}$.
 The hyperparameters, including the number of epochs, $\beta$, $\alpha$, batch size, and latent space dimensionality were selected based on preliminary experiments.
 The dataset was split into training, evaluation, and testing sets with respective proportions of $0.65$, $0.15$, and $0.2$.
+Batch normalization layers were introduced after each convolutional layer to stabilize training and provide regularization.

+In our experiments, correlation was computed using the Pearson correlation $r(z_k, y)$ for all samples in a batch.
+First, missing values were removed, then data were centered by subtracting the batch mean.
+The covariance and standard deviations were calculated across the batch, and finally, the Pearson correlation was obtained according to equation \eqref{pearson_formula}.
+The Pearson loss is defined as the negative of this correlation to maximize alignment between latent dimension $z_k$ and the target $y$.